Solar Inspection ROI Calculator

 • Anomaly Count: The number of detected thermal anomalies (hotspots, bypass diode issues, etc.)

-• Average Temperature Delta: The mean temperature difference between defective and healthy cells, measured in degrees Celsius.
-Higher deltas indicate more severe defects per IEC 62446-3 classification (C0 through C3).
+• Average Temperature Delta: The mean temperature difference between defective and healthy cells, measured in degrees Fahrenheit (Celsius).
+Higher deltas indicate more severe defects per IEC TS 62446-3 classification (C0 through C3).

 Note: This is a simplified educational model.
 Actual energy losses depend on defect type, location within the array, time of year, irradiance patterns, and many other factors.
 A professional thermal inspection provides site-specific data for accurate loss calculations.